Preventive Suspension: Labor Code Policies and Guidelines

 What happens to employees under preventive suspension?

-During the period of suspension, the employee will not receive regular pay and other benefits.
-After a suspension, an actual reinstatement, including payroll reinstatement may be possible.
+During the suspension period, the employee will not receive regular pay or other benefits.
+After a suspension, an actual reinstatement, including payroll reinstatement, may be possible.
 However, this only applies if the suspension is deemed unjustifiable or if the concerned employee is proven not a threat to the life or property of the employer.

 Preventive suspension is executed in good faith and is a management prerogative.